escowles/recipes/_posts/1969-12-31-calvados-truffles.md

 category: dessert
 tags: chocolate candy alcohol
 ---
-<b>2240 Cal (140 x 16)</b>
+2240 Cal (140 x 16)

-Ingredients:
-<h2>Filling:</h2>
+### Filling:

- * 3/8 cup heavy cream
+3/8 cup heavy cream
- * 1 1/2 cup chocolate chips (6 oz.)
+1 1/2 cup chocolate chips (6 oz.)
- * 1/2 Tbsp. butter (optional)
+1/2 Tbsp. butter (optional)
- * 1 1/2 Tbsp.
+1 1/2 Tbsp.
 Calvados brandy (3/4 oz.)
- * 1/2 tsp. vanilla
+1/2 tsp. vanilla

-Directions:

 * Microwave cream in small glass bowl until hot (45 sec. at 50% power)
 * Pour hot cream over chocolate chips, add butter and mix well until chocolate is melted.
 Microwave an additional 20 sec. at 50% power, if needed to melt.
 * Add brandy and vanilla.
 Mix thoroughly and let cool.
 * Chill overnight.

-<h2>Truffles:</h2>
+### Truffles:

- * 8 oz. semi-sweet chocolate, finely chopped
+8 oz. semi-sweet chocolate, finely chopped

-Directions:

 * Microwave 6 oz. of chocolate 20 sec. at a time, stirring between each heating, until smooth and shiny.
 Add remaining chocolate and stir until smooth.
 * Scoop 1" balls of filling and coat with tempered chocolate.
 * Allow to harden for a few minutes and serve at room temperature.
 * Can be kept refrigerated for weeks.